 WATCH | Growing concern about COVID-19 variants in Canada:

 Doses reserved: 76 million (enough to vaccinate 38 million people)

 Phase of development: Phase 2/3 trial started in November

 How it works: Medicago's vaccine is more traditional than the non-replicating viral vector vaccines.
 Like many vaccines already on the market, it's made up of a protein from a virus, the spike-protein from SARS-CoV-2.

 It's slightly more sophisticated than traditional protein-based vaccines, as multiple spike proteins are assembled into a virus-like particle, or VLP.
 The company says that makes it look more like a virus to the immune system than disorganized protein molecules would.

 The particles are made by inserting the spike protein gene into plants — tobacco relatives called Nicotiana.
 They're extracted by crushing the leaves.

-Where it's at: The company started Phase 1 clinical trials in July.
+Where it's at: The company started Phase 2/3 clinical trials in November after announcing promising results from Phase 1 clinical trials that started in July.
 As of Oct.
 23, the federal government had committed $428 million to complete clinical trials and establish a large-scale vaccine and antibody production facility in Canada.
 Currently, its main vaccine production facility is in the U.S.

 Headquarters: Cambridge, Mass., U.S.